TomaszWoloszyn983/swap-puzzle-game/README.md

 ![Board image](assets/images/readMe/puzzle_game_board.jpg)

-Future feature about this section would be to implement keyboard control option.
-SO it would be possible to control the game with directional keys and another key to swap tiles.
-Another

   * **Start New Game** Clicking this button is causing that the tiles are arranged in the random order, the Turns counter is set to zero and the game starts.